Legend of the Octopus: Events inspired by the octopus

-The octopus tradition has launched several other creature and object tossing moments:
+The octopus tradition inspired several other creature and object tossing moments:

-During Game 3 of the 1995 Stanley Cup Finals between the Detroit Red Wings and the New Jersey Devils, Devils fans threw a lobster, a dead fish, and other objects onto the ice.
+During Game 3 of the 1995 Stanley Cup Finals at Brendan Byrne Arena between the Red Wings and the New Jersey Devils, Devils fans threw a lobster, a dead fish, and other objects onto the ice.

 Nashville Predators fans throw catfish onto their home ice.
-The first recorded instance occurred on January 26, 1999 during a game between the Detroit Red Wings and the Nashville Predators.
+The first recorded instance occurred during a game between the Red Wings and the Predators on January 26, 1999.
 It was done in response to the Red Wings' tradition.

-In the 2006 Stanley Cup playoffs, during the opening-round series between the Wings and the Edmonton Oilers, an Edmonton radio host suggested throwing Alberta Beef on the ice before the game.
-Oilers fans continued throwing steaks, even at away games, resulting in several arrests at the away cities.
+In the 2006 Stanley Cup playoffs, during the opening-round series between the Red Wings and the Edmonton Oilers, two Edmonton radio hosts threw Alberta Beef onto the ice.
+Oilers fans continued throwing steaks, even at away games, which ultimately resulted in one of the hosts being arrested and charged with a misdemeanor while attending Game 1 of the Stanley Cup Finals at the RBC Center.

-During Game 4 of the 2007 Stanley Cup Western Conference Semifinals between the Detroit Red Wings and the San Jose Sharks, a Sharks fan threw a 3-foot leopard shark onto the ice at the HP Pavilion at San Jose after the Sharks scored their first goal with 2 minutes left in the first period.
+During Game 4 of the 2007 Stanley Cup Western Conference Semifinals between the Red Wings and the San Jose Sharks, a Sharks fan threw a four-foot leopard shark onto the ice at the HP Pavilion at San Jose after the Sharks scored their first goal with two minutes left in the first period.

 During the 2008 Stanley Cup Finals, in which the Red Wings defeated the Pittsburgh Penguins, seafood wholesalers in Pittsburgh, led by Wholey's Fish Market, began requiring identification from customers who purchased octopuses, refusing to sell to buyers from Michigan.
 This also took place in the lead up to the 2017 Stanley Cup Finals with markets refusing to sell catfish to Tennessee residents.

 In Game 1 of the 2010 Western Conference Quarterfinals between the Detroit Red Wings and the Phoenix Coyotes, a rubber snake was thrown onto the ice after a goal by the Coyotes' Keith Yandle.

-In Game 2 of the 2010 Western Conference Semifinals between the Detroit Red Wings and San Jose Sharks, a small shark was tossed onto the ice with an octopus inside its mouth.
+In Game 2 of the 2010 Western Conference Semifinals between the Red Wings and San Jose Sharks, a small shark was tossed onto the ice with an octopus inside its mouth.

-In Game 3 of the 2017 Western Conference Finals between the Anaheim Ducks and the Nashville Predators, a Predators fan threw a skinned duck on the ice.

-In Game 1 of the 2017 Stanley Cup Finals between the Pittsburgh Penguins and the Nashville Predators, a fan threw a catfish on the ice in the second period, and was escorted out of the arena.